example42/puppet-tp/README.md

 # Tiny Puppet

+Yet Another Puppet Abstraction Layer.

+Tiny Puppet makes it easy and quick to manage the installation and configuration of applications via Puppet.

+It provides a tool set of Puppet defines that allow quick, yet powerful, management of a quickly growing set of applications on different Operating Systems.

+It's complementary to the current Puppet modules you may component application modules.

-Note: This project is at early development stage.
+**Note**: This project is at Alpha stage.

-Consider what follows as "ReadMe Driven Development"

-Do not expect it to work out of the box, yet ;-)
+Basic installation and configuration of applications work.
+Some planned features are not yet implemented.

-This module provides the following defines:
+Tiny Puppet provides the following defines:

 - ```tp::install```.
 It just installs an application and starts its service, by default
 - ```tp::conf```.
 It allows to manage configuration files of an application with whatever method possible for files (as an ERB template, as an EPP template, via the fileserver, managing directly its content...)
 - ```tp::dir```.
 Manages the content of a directory, either sourced from the fileserver or from repositories of most common VCS tools (Git, Mercurial, Subversion, Bazaar, CVS)
 - ```tp::stdmod```.
-Manages the installation of an application using StdMod compliant parameters.
+(TODO) Manages the installation of an application using StdMod compliant parameters.
 - ```tp::line```.
 (TODO) Manages single lines in a configuration file
 - ```tp::concat```.
 (TODO) Manages file fragments of a configuration file